 FilmAid Asia supports mobile cinema screenings, media skills-training and the production of educational and awareness raising films to benefit the lives of thousands of refugees, migrants and local villagers living in camps and communities along the Thailand-Myanmar border.
 Through our FilmAid Foundation, we use the Power of Film to bring non-formal education, information and inspiration to thousands of vulnerable people, raising awareness, changing lives and projecting hope for a better future.

-In response to one of the most protracted refugee situations in the world, FilmAid Asia was founded in 2011 and registered as a non-profit humanitarian organisation in Hong Kong to benefit the lives of refugees living in camps on the Thai Myanmar border.
+In response to one of the most protracted refugee situations in the world, FilmAid Asia was founded in 2011 and registered as a non-profit humanitarian organisation in Hong Kong to benefit the lives of over 150,000 refugees living in 9 refugee camps on the Thai Myanmar border.

 Decades of conflict led by a brutal military regime in Myanmar, forced hundreds of thousands of ethnic nationals to flee their homes and seek refuge in neighbouring Thailand.

 Today, despite a new ‘democratic’ government in Myanmar and ceasefires being agreed by different ethnic states; conflict, repression, land confiscation and extreme human rights abuses still continue in many regions of Myanmar making it an ongoing challenge for refugees to return.